Programming & Data Processing

 }

-Note that all values come through as strings.
-If your consuming application needs 8080 as a number or true as a boolean, you will need to cast those after conversion.
+Notice that all values come through as strings.
+If your app needs 8080 as a number or true as a boolean, you'll have to cast those yourself after conversion.

 Input XML: